 5. Extra fields

 Feed management is one of the keys to great ad campaigns, but it gets overlooked way too often.
-Make sure to add as many data as you can to your product feeds, use the brand name and other important attributes in your title and update your feed at least once a day – depending on your products.
+Make sure to add as much data as you can to your product feeds, use the brand name, and other important attributes in your title, and update your feed at least once a day – depending on your products.